Frequently Asked Questions Regarding the MFA Program

 Due to the number of applications we receive, our staff cannot provide each applicant with confirmation of the receipt of his/her materials.
 Applicants are encouraged to track the receipt of their materials via the online application interface.

 Does the Department conduct admissions interviews?

-In February, The Department Chair and the Graduate Program Director interview those applicants selected as finalists by the Department faculty.
+Yes; in February, The Department Chair and the Graduate Program Director interview finalists via Skype.

 When will I hear from the Department regarding admissions decisions?

 Final admissions decisions should be made by the end of March.